Bias Incidents and Hate Crimes

 Investigator means the person or persons charged by University with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file of directly related evidence.
 The Investigator may be a University employee or may be retained from an outside organization by the University.
 All Investigators will be trained in investigations pursuant to Title IX requirements.

-Investigation is a prompt and effective inquiry to determine whether or not a violation of the Sexual Misconduct and/or Nondiscrimination policies occurred.
+Investigation is a prompt, equitable, and effective inquiry to determine whether or not a violation of the Sexual Misconduct and/or Nondiscrimination policies occurred.
 An Investigation includes but is not limited to interview(s) with the Complainant, Respondent and relevant witnesses.
 The Investigation will include the gathering of physical, documentary, or other relevant and available evidence, including law enforcement reports.

 Notice means that an employee, student or third party informs the Title IX Coordinator or other official with authority of an alleged occurrence of harassing, discriminatory, and/or retaliatory conduct. sec.106.8(c)